apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 #### Singleton languages

 Another related problem is that in Camel 3 due to the modularization then some of the languages (bean, simple, and others) have been changed from being a singleton to prototype scoped.
-This is in fact one of the biggest problems and we had a Camel user report a problem with thread contention in a high concurrent use-case would race for resolving languages (they are prototype scoped).
-So you would have this problem, and because the language resolver would query the registry first then Spring would throw that no such bean exception, and then Camel would resolve the language via its own classpath resolver.
+This is one of the biggest problems and we had a Camel user report a problem with thread contention in a high concurrent use-case would race for resolving languages (they are prototype scoped).
+So you would have this problem, and because the language resolver would query the registry first then Spring would throw `NoSuchBeanDefinitionException`, and then Camel would resolve the language via its own classpath resolver.
 So all together this cost performance.
 We can see this in the screenshots from the profiler in the following.

 {{< image "350-blocked.png" "Camel 3.5 Blocked Threads" >}}

 {{< image "360-blocked.png" "Camel 3.6 Blocked Threads" >}}

 The top screenshot is using Camel 3.5 and the bottom 3.6.
-In the top we can see the threads are blocked in Camels resolveLanguage method.
-And in 3.6 then its actually the log4j logger that is blocking for writing to the log file.
+At the top, we can see the threads are blocked in Camel's `resolveLanguage` method.
+And in 3.6 then it's the log4j logger that is blocking for writing to the log file.
 Both applications are using the same Camel application and have been running for about 8 minutes.

 #### Reduce object allocations